 Note that children under the age of 2 and anyone who has trouble breathing should not wear a face mask.

 Questions to ask your doctor

-- Where can I donate surgical masks or N95 respirators I have at home?
+- Where can I donate N95 respirators I have at home?

 - Should I wear a mask when going for a walk around my neighborhood?

 Copyright © American Academy of Family Physicians